rockstor/rockstor-doc/contribute/contribute.rst

 1. You have a basic working knowledge of the linux command line, git, and GitHub.
 2. **laptop** = your local laptop or desktop with git, ssh client, and an editor/IDE installed.
-3. **~/dev/rockstor-core**: = your (laptop/desktop) local git clone & dev branch directory.
+3. **~/dev/rockstor-core** = your (laptop/desktop) local git clone & dev branch directory.
-4. **buildvm**: is your target build machine's hostname; the name chosen during the rockstor install.
+4. **buildvm** = your target build machine's hostname; the name chosen during the rockstor install.

-TIP: you can add your buildvm's IP address to /etc/hosts on your laptop (linux assumed).
+TIP: you can add your buildvm's IP address to :code:`/etc/hosts` on your laptop (linux assumed).
-E.g.
+E.g.:

 .. code-block:: console

     you@laptop:~> grep "buildvm" /etc/hosts
     192.168.2.170   buildvm

-Then a :code:`ping -c2  buildvm` on your laptop should complete without error.
-And :code:`ssh root@buildvm` should provide a root user shell on the target buildvm machine.
-Assuming they are both on the same network.
+Then, a :code:`ping -c2  buildvm` on your laptop should complete without error and :code:`ssh root@buildvm` should provide a root user shell on the target buildvm machine (assuming they are both on the same network).

 .. _localrepo: